team-mayes/atesa/docs/troubleshooting.rst

 Issues with ATESA
 ~~~~~~~~~~~~~~~~~

+Sometimes, especially during aimless shooting, ATESA may hang, neither crashing nor apparently doing anything for a long time.
+In this case the easiest option is usually to restart the job with "restart = True" as appropriate.

 Errors encountered by ATESA itself will be outputted into the command line in the event that the program has been called directly, or else into the batch output file in the event that it has been called in a batch job.
 Hopefully, most errors of this type will be self-explanatory.
 There may, however, be unforeseen errors that are not handled in a useful way.
 Errors of this sort could have to do with improperly installed dependencies, especially pytraj.
 One possible troubleshooting option is to retry the job with as many default settings as possible to see if the error persists — if it does not, add on custom settings one-by-one (starting with those you are least confident in) until the culprit is found.

 If ATESA outputs an error message that confuses you, especially if it happens very early on in the job, double-check that the simulations that have been run so far (if there are any) appear to have behaved properly.
 For example, the error::